cmusatyalab/gabriel/examples/README.md

 The clients need to be run on a computer with a webcam.
 The server and engines can be run on a computer without a webcam.
-The following instructions provide commands that assume the client and server are running on the same computer (unless otherwise stated).
+The following instructions provide commands that assume the client, server, and engine(s) are all running on the same computer
+(unless otherwise stated).
 If you would like to run these examples with a client or engine running on a different computer then the server is running on, specify the `server_host` command-line flag when starting the client or engine.